death-save/pin-cushion/README.md

 - **Use mouse position for show the tooltip**: When you hover a note on the canvas the tooltip is build based on the current mouse position instead the journal icon position.
 This solution seem to be more dynamic.

+- **One click note creation**: Create Notes directly on the Notes Layer with a simple left click without having a connected journal entry.

 ## Features